 Known as the Promenade Explanada or Paseo de la Explanada, this is a striking pedestrianized street in Alicante and runs from the Old Town parallel to the quay.
-The street is packed with tall palm trees and is paved with some beautiful marble tiles, creating a magnificent variety of wave patterns.
+The street is packed with tall palm trees and paved with beautiful marble tiles, creating a magnificent variety of wave patterns.

-Moreover, there are also many entertainment options along the street including live performances, cultural events, and festivals.
+Moreover, there are also many entertainment options along the street, including live performances, cultural events, and festivals.

-Along the way, look out for San Juan and Altea stops.
+Along the way, look out for San Juan, and Altea stops.
 The former is known for its endless dune and clear blue water, while the latter is located further down the route and away from the city center but is also a must-visit as it is a small beautiful Spanish town with a lot to offer.
 If you packed your camera, Altea contains plenty of photo ops.